Casa Montezuma: A Little Slice of Costa Rican Paradise

 I chose Casa Montezuma because of all the amenities it had, its AMAZING third story observation deck and the close proximity to both wildlife and the beach.
 It was the perfect vacation home for us.

-Casa Montezuma is located between two small towns, Cabuya and Montezuma, near the tip of the Nicoya Peninsula.
+Casa Montezuma is located between two small towns, Cabuya and Montezuma, near the tip of the Nicoya Peninsula on the western coast of Costa Rica.
 Instead of getting the cooler waters of the Pacific the nearby beaches have warmer waters from the gulf.
 We were surprised the first time we went for a dip in the ocean; it felt like taking a bath!

 The house has 3 bedrooms, 3 toilets, 2 shower rooms (separate from the toilets), a kitchen/dining area and 2 decks for lounging.
 I was so relieved to find a dryer the house because it takes FOREVER for clothes to dry in the jungle.
 A dryer means your clothes don’t smell like mildew and in the rainy season that’s extremely important.
 We even had to wash things like our toiletry bags because the humidity was making everything smell!